ghex-org/GHEX/doc_src/scope/scope.rst

 ============================

 |GHEX| is a C++ library to perform halo-update operations in mesh/grid applications in modern HPC
-architecures.
+architectures.
 Domain decomposition refers to the technique that applications use to distribute the work across different processes when numerically solving differential equations.
 For instance, see the next figure for a schematic depiction of this idea.